-FGX has partnered with Kids Helpline in the KHL Circles project.
+FGG has partnered with Kids Helpline in the KHL Circles project.
 KHL Circles is a purpose built, counsellor moderated mental health and emotional wellbeing social network that's safe, free and private for young people.
 It encourages peer-to-peer support and delivers expert group counselling supported by professional Kids Helpline counsellors 24/7.
 The partnership between Kids Helpline and the University of Sydney will produce new knowledge on the delivery of e-mental health services.

-FGX is Australia’s first philanthropic investment vehicle creating wealth for shareholders and supporting children at risk.
+FGG is Australia’s first philanthropic investment vehicle creating wealth for shareholders and supporting children at risk.
 Founded by Philanthropist Geoff Wilson of Wilson Asset Management, the company aims to provide shareholders with attractive investment returns and act as a source of funding for Australian charities.
 They are committed to making a difference with a focus on children at risk.
 They intend to donate 1% of their assets to charities each year.

 We are excited to announce a new Corporate Partnership with First National Real Estate (FNRE).

 A partnership where we will work together to raise awareness and funds across the country for Kids Helpline.